Aryeh Stern: Biography

-Alongside his religious and educational activities, he serves as congregational rabbi at the Har Horev synagogue in the Katamon neighborhood in Jerusalem.
+He is also congregational rabbi at the Har Horev synagogue in the Katamon neighborhood in Jerusalem.

 Ashkenazi Chief Rabbi of Jerusalem

-Rabbi Stern was elected Ashkenazi Chief Rabbi of Jerusalem on 22 October 2014.
-The position had been vacant for eleven years, following the passing of the former Chief Rabbi of Jerusalem, Rabbi Yitzhak Kolitzm in 2003.
+Stern was elected Ashkenazi Chief Rabbi of Jerusalem on 22 October 2014.
+The position had been vacant for eleven years, following the death of the former Chief Rabbi of Jerusalem, Yitzhak Kolitzm, in 2003.

-Rabbi Stern was elected by a majority vote of 27 of the 48 representatives from the city's synagogues, city councils, and voters appointed by Naftali Bennett.
+Stern was elected by a majority vote of 27 of the 48 representatives from the city's synagogues, city councils, and voters appointed by then-Minister of Religious Services Naftali Bennett.
 He had been elected the candidate of the Religious Zionism sector in 2009.
-He faced a series of obstacles by political opponents, including motions in the Supreme Court to disqualify him from running due to an expired rabbinical certificate, and an attempt to postpone the elections until after his seventieth birth day when he would become ineligible to submit his candidacy.
+He faced motions in the Supreme Court to disqualify him from running due to an expired rabbinical certificate, and an attempt to postpone the elections until after his seventieth birthday when he would become ineligible to submit his candidacy.